Black Adam: Justice Society of America

 Despite her powers and consciousness being heavily sedated by Felix Faust's spells, Isis manages to use her powers to create a trail of flowers (including a batch in the shape of the Shazam magic lightning bolt symbol) to lead Adam to where Faust has been holding her captive.
 Finding Isis and freeing her from Faust's control, Black Adam then journeys to the Rock of Eternity and battles Billy Batson (now Marvel, the wizard of the Rock of Eternity, rather than Captain Marvel), using the same scarab necklace that once imprisoned him to strip Billy of his powers, with help from Isis sending lightning at Marvel and using them to take control of the Rock of Eternity.
 Isis plans to use the power of the Rock to "cleanse the earth" of all of humankind, which she sees as irrevocably evil.
-Black Adam and Isis are even able to convince Mary Marvel to join their crusade.
+Adam and Isis are even able to convince Mary Marvel to join their crusade.
 The Black Marvels are soon challenged by the Justice Society, who has come to the aid of the powerless Billy Batson when he was trying to summon Freddy.
-During the course of the fight, the combatants end up in Kahndaq, where the people praise Black Adam's return.
+During the course of the fight, the combatants end up in Kahndaq, where the people praise Adam's return.
 Isis then kills several of the followers, claiming that they are tainted by this new Earth.
-Black Adam attempts to protect his people, only to be attacked by Mary and Billy, who had been tainted by Mary's power.
+Adam attempts to protect his people, only to be attacked by Mary and Billy, who had been tainted by Mary's power.
 At that point, Jay Garrick (who had earlier been thrown by Isis into the mists surrounding the Rock of Eternity) appears with the spirit of Billy's father, and Shazam, whom the two had recovered from the Rock of Finality, where he had been imprisoned in a statue.
 Adam is convinced to return his power to Shazam, so that he could save Isis from her corruption.
-In turn, Shazam—who is furious at the misuse of the power he behested on his champions—takes the power from Isis, Billy, and Mary, and transforms Teth-Adam and Adrianna into statues.
+In turn, Shazam—who is furious at the misuse of the power he behest on his champions—takes the power from Isis, Billy, and Mary, and transforms Teth-Adam and Adrianna into statues.
 Sometime later, a shadowy figure appears in a bolt of lightning, gloating that Shazam has given him new champions to play with.